-You’re responsible for the requirements traceability of your complex product.
-Do any of these scenarios sound familiar?
+If you’re responsible for the requirements traceability of your complex product, do any of these scenarios sound familiar?

 These scenarios, and countless others like them, affect engineering teams every day.
 And as software, embedded systems and external sensors contribute to product complexity (not to mention the complications that arise when you’re trying to unify multiple teams that contribute to a product) there is no chance that manual processes and static documentation can scale to support accurate impact analysis and quick decision-making.
 Requirements may be recorded, but if they’re not in a system of action, in situations like those above, you cannot effectively manage.

-Gartner highlights one of the main reasons companies struggle to achieve the benefits of traceability:
+Gartner highlights one of the main reasons why companies struggle to achieve the benefits of traceability:

 “The most widely adopted tools for requirements continue to be general document software such as Microsoft Office or Google Docs (40% to 50% of the market) due to cost, availability and familiarity.
 Yet these often lead to poorly managed requirements, thus eliminating and exceeding any cost benefit the tools themselves have.
 Requirements end up captured in a variety of documents and spreadsheets supplemented by post-it notes in unmanaged versions with no traceability or reuse.
 This creates a more costly user acceptance testing cycle, both in the time to execute as well as remediation of issues found late in the process, where they are far more costly to address.”

-— Gartner Market Guide for Software Requirements Definition and Management Solutions 2014
+Read more about the Gartner Market Guide for Software Requirements Definition and Management Solutions.

-Your organization can adopt these four best practices around modern requirements management and requirements traceability to ensure product quality, decrease time-to-market and achieve regulatory compliance.
+Adopting these four best practices around modern requirements management and requirements traceability will help your team ensure product quality, decrease time-to-market, and achieve regulatory compliance.